 The neoplastic GTDs are rare and may develop after a molar pregnancy, a non-molar pregnancy or a live birth.
 The incidence is estimated to be approximately 1 in 50,000 live births.

-The most common form of GTD is molar pregnancy which is further subdivided into a complete or partial mole.
+The molar pregnancies are divided into complete and partial moles.
 This distinction is based on gross pathology, histopathology and karyotyping.

-Complete molar pregnancy occurs when an ovum that is anuclear gets fertilized by either one sperm giving the solely paternal 46XX karyotype, or by two sperms giving the less common 46XY karyotype.
+- Complete moles are diploid in origin.
+They are formed when an “empty” anuclear ovum gets fertilized by either one sperm giving the solely paternal 46XX karyotype, or by two sperms giving the less common 46XY karyotype.
+They do not contain fetal tissue.
 Other features of complete moral pregnancy are described in Table 1.

 |Characteristic||Complete Molar Pregnancy||Partial Molar Pregnancy|